sec2pri/mapping_preprocessing/README.md

     </a>
 </p>

 In this repository, the details of data processing to create mapping files for the omics FixID tool are explained.
-Most of the data processing is done in R, and some is done in Java when the input is too large to be processed in R.
+Most of the data processing is done in R, some is done in Java when the input is too large to be processed in R, and one database is processed using Bash.

 | Datasource | license | citation |
 |-----------------|-----------------|-----------------|